 Four days after my college graduation, Ted and I were married and headed for Washington, D.C. where we were going to live.
 This is our first Christmas tree.
 It looks normal, although a little wide, but it was so full and so crooked that we couldn’t get it to stand up in any way that resembled straight.
 We settled for hiding a kitchen chair in the corner behind the tree, weighting the chair with lots of Ted’s Encyclopedia Britanica volumes, and tying the tree to the back of the chair.
 You can’t see the chair through that thick Christmas tree, but you can see my sewing machine cabinet on the right.
 I bought it used during my freshman year in college and I still use it.
 The picture on the wall was my first gift from Ted.
 It’s a watercolor of Lombard Street that he bought while he was in San Francisco the summer we met.

 Ted and I learned our lesson.
-We moved to a larger (two-bedroom) apartment and bought an artificial tree for our second Christmas.
+When we moved to a larger (two-bedroom) apartment, we bought an artificial tree for our third Christmas.
 It stood nice and straight.
 By this time, we had accumulated some furniture.
 Pole lamps were in style, so we had one of those.
-We bought the TV to watch Neil Armstrong and Buzz Aldrin walk on the moon.
+The picture on the wall is one that Ted bought when he was on R&R in Japan during his Army service in Korea.
+We bought the black and white TV to watch Neil Armstrong and Buzz Aldrin walk on the moon.
 When we bought it, I said to the salesman, “Doesn’t it even come with a stand?”
 He went into a back room, came out with a stand, and gave it to us for nothing.
 The drapes cover an entire wall where we had sliding doors to a balcony.
 I made the drapes on my sewing machine, sitting at the sewing cabinet in the previous picture.